ginnox/CanalNetworkDocs/DesignCriteria/Creating and Managing Design Criteria.md

 CanalNETWORK environment in the software offers tools to set and edit key criteria for design work, corresponding to each generation of canals.

-There are two options for creating design criteria set for a given project.
+There are options for creating design criteria set for a given project.
 These are:

 * Default Criteria set, found in software library.

-* Pre-created criteria file stored in *.dcf* file
+* Pre-created criteria file stored in *.dcf* file [...](## Import from a Pre-created Criteria File)